Corvidae: Intelligence

 Jerison (1973) has suggested that the degree of brain encephalization (the ratio of brain size to body size, EQ) may correlate with an animal's intelligence and cognitive skills.
 Corvids and psittacids have higher EQ than other bird families, similar to that of the apes.
 Among the Corvidae, ravens possess the largest brain to body size ratio.
 In addition to the high EQ, the Corvid's intelligence is boosted by their living environment.
 Firstly, Corvids are found in some of the harshest environments on Earth, where surviving requires higher intelligence and better adaptations.
-Secondly, most of the Corvids are omnivorous, suggesting that they are exposed to more different stimuli and environments.
+Secondly, most of the Corvids are omnivorous, suggesting that they are exposed to a wider variety of different stimuli and environments.
 Furthermore, many corvid species live in a large family group, and demonstrate high social complexities.

 Their intelligence is boosted by the long growing period of the young.
 By remaining with the parents, the young have more opportunities to learn necessary skills.

 When compared to dogs and cats in an experiment testing the ability to seek out food according to three-dimensional clues, corvids out-performed the mammals.
 A meta-analysis testing how often birds invented new ways to acquire food in the wild found corvids to be the most innovative birds.
 A 2004 review suggested that their cognitive abilities are on par with those of non-human great apes.
 Despite structural differences, the brains of corvids and great apes both evolved the ability to make geometrical measurements.